 Make a left onto Dakshinkali Road.
 The flow of vehicles starts to slow down as you continue along this road.
-After riding for almost 1.2mi, you get to Chobhar Gate.
+After riding for almost 2.0 km, you get to Chobhar Gate.
 Do not leave this road and continue pedaling as you meet up with a tree-lined track.

 The Chobhar Gumba will be on your right as you ride along the trail.
 Visit the Gumba and offer your prayers if you so choose.
 Once past the Gumba, you will come across a small tree on your left.
 Just beside the tree is a single track leading down to Panga, a beautiful settlement in Kirtipur.
 The descent is quite steep and at times entertains local people and their cattle.
 Descend the trail carefully.

 Continue riding west to get to Panga Bazaar.
-After riding for almost 0.6mi, take a left and head south to continue along the trail.
+After riding for almost 1.0 km, take a left and head south to continue along the trail.
 Although the path is straightforward, be sure to stick to the main trail.

-After covering close to 1.1mi, you will arrive in Lanagol.
+After covering close to 1.7 km, you will arrive in Lanagol.
 Stop in at a local shop for refreshments and take the time to admire the surrounding greenery.
 Witness the local culture here and make friends as you interact with the locals—an excellent way to discover and experience local customs.

-Leaving Lanagol behind, head east for another 1.2mi to reach Taudaha.
+Leaving Lanagol behind, head east for another 2.0 km to reach Taudaha.
 This section of the trail is quite interesting as you work your way steeply downhill.
 You’ll notice a couple of junctions along the way, but you’ll want to avoid veering off the trail and keep cycling straight ahead.
-The last 328ft of the 1.4mi is a steep decline as you work your way down the seemingly endless stone steps.
+The last 100 m of the 2.3 km is a steep decline as you work your way down the seemingly endless stone steps.